- <div

 For all approved programs for guaranteed financial aid transferability, students pay their Lake Forest College tuition plus a program fee.
-The program fee for the direct enroll to The Washington Center program includes orientation, on-site coordinators, airport pick-up, double-bedroom housing, complimentary laundry, access to the health center, three day-trips or excursions, and college fees.
+The program fee for the direct enroll to The Washington Center program includes orientation, on-site coordinators, airport pick-up, double-bedroom housing, and college fees.
 Meals are not included.

 Here is an estimated budget for your Fall 2018/Spring 2019 program: